Earth: Elementals, vol. 1

 Living on the Edge: Oysters, Life, and Property on Louisiana’s Coastal Frontier

-Based on 16 months of ethnographic fieldwork, Living on the Edge lays bare how racialized property regimes that were developed on land operate offshore under conditions of climate change, showing how those with power seek to stabilize their claims to nearshore places when the constitution of water and land are radically transforming.
+Based on 16 months of ethnographic fieldwork, Living on the Edge lays bare how racialized property regimes operate offshore under conditions of climate change, showing how those with power seek to stabilize their claims to nearshore places when the constitution of water and land are radically transforming.
 I focus on the effects that shifting shorelines and state-funded water management projects have on power-laden, proprietary attitudes towards “common” offshore resources, such as oyster fisheries.
-Engaging with discourses of environmental justice, political ecology, STS, and legal anthropology, I interrogate the technical and everyday strategies people in coastal communities deploy to protect their claims under changing conditions.
+Engaging with discourses of environmental justice, political ecology, STS, and legal anthropology, I interrogate the technical and everyday strategies people in coastal communities deploy to protect and extend their claims into the future under changing conditions.

 Slop Chest